Guide for Fescue Grass: Yearly Maintenance Program

 Fescue Grass Control: How to Maintain Fescue Grass Yearly

 This article is a general yearly maintenance program for Fescue Grass.
-Using the products or methods suggested can help you get control of your turf.
-Follow this guide and use the recommended products and methods and we guarantee 100% improvement within your Fescue Grass.
+Using the suggested products or methods can help you control your turf.
+Follow this guide and use the recommended products and methods, and we guarantee 100% improvement within your Fescue Grass.

-Fescue Grass is a cool-seasoned grass found in most lawns within the middle and north of the United States, except for the southern half.
-As a cool-seasoned turf, Fescue Grass will have a higher tolerance for the cold and will grow well in cool-weather temperatures.
+Fescue Grass is a cool-seasoned turf found in most lawns in the middle and north of the United States, except for the southern half.
+As a cool-seasoned turf, it has a higher tolerance for the cold and grows well in cool-weather temperatures.

-While there are different varieties of Fescue Grass it can generally be grouped into two categories fine or tall fescue.
-Each species will have a defined appearance, but can be generally recognized by its coarse light-to-dark-green blades and moderate bush-like coverage within lawns.
-All varieties of Fescue Grass will do well to grow in shaded areas due to its deep extensive root system which also enables it to resist drought and heat.
-Fescue Grasses deep root system, heat and wear tolerance provides you with a green lawn all year long.
+While there are different varieties of Fescue Grass, it can generally be grouped into two categories: fine or tall fescue.
+Each species will have a defined appearance, but can be typically recognized by its coarse light-to-dark-green blades and moderate bush-like coverage within lawns.
+All varieties of Fescue Grass will grow well in shaded areas due to its deep, extensive root system, which also enables it to resist drought and heat.
+Fescue Grasses deep root system, heat, and wear tolerance provide you with a green lawn all year long.

-When compared to other cool-seasoned grasses the maintenance requirements for Fescue Grass are relatively low.
-As a bunch gathering, perennial grass it will endure heavy amounts of foot traffic and compaction in the soil, making it a low-maintenance grass.
+Compared to other cool-seasoned grasses, fescue grass's maintenance requirements are relatively low.
+As a bunch-gathering perennial grass, it will endure heavy foot traffic and compaction in the soil, making it a low-maintenance grass.

-Our step-by-step DIY guide will show you exactly what you will need to do throughout the year to maintain your Fescue Grass.
-Follow the recommendations and products suggested and you can gain a better understanding of when and how to treat your Fescue Grass.
-If you have any questions then you can always call, email, or visit one of our stores where our trained professionals would be glad to answer your questions.
+Our step-by-step DIY guide will show you exactly what you need to do throughout the year to maintain your Fescue Grass.
+Follow the recommendations and products suggested, and you can gain a better understanding of when and how to treat your Fescue Grass.
+If you have any questions, you can always call, email, or visit one of our stores, where our trained professionals would be glad to answer them.

 Identification